milgra/zenmusic/USER.md

 **2. The Main Interface**

-Zen Music's main user interface has three main parts :
+Zen Music's main user interface has four main parts :

 - The toolbar
 - The library browser